Let Our Engineering Students Help You!

-The program provides FREE tutoring sessions to students in need.
-The sessions run from 12 - 3 pm and 5 - 8pm giving high school students flexibility in attendance.
+The program provides FREE online tutoring sessions and drop-in events to students in need.
+The sessions are available on Mondays and Tuesdays between 4pm - 8pm* during the school year giving high school students flexibility in attendance.

 Hive Mind is staffed by university co-op students as their official work term and supervised by Outreach’s Senior Manager.
 It is a co-op student-run work term initiative that is also giving them transferable entrepreneurial skills.

 Who Will be Tutoring Me?

 These 45 minute, one-to-one sessions will be available on a first-come first-serve basis to all students who have registered through the system.
 If a student is looking for assistance in a specific subject or for anything they'd like to go over in more detail, they can book a session with one of our Learning Assistants through our Learning Assistant calendars (see 'How to Register' below for more details).

 Specific Learning Assistant schedules and their availability will be provided for online booking once a student has registered to join the program.

 See 'How to Register' below for more details

 - Anyone in grade 10-12 who is struggling with calculus, physics and/or chemistry and wants to work towards improving their grades through focused learning assistance and group work.

 - Students who are applying for STEM programs in university and would like extra help so they can improve their grades are welcome.

 This program is NOT associated with Waterloo Engineering admissions and participation in this program will have no impact on acceptance or non acceptance.
 It is a free service to help ameliorate the affects of the pandemic on high school students, especially students who have struggling with hybrid or online learning during this stressful time.